What is a Sales Funnel and how does it Work in 4 Stage?

 marketing-automation-dashboard

-A pre-designed workflow template to welcome new contacts available in GetResponse Marketing Automation tool.
+A per-designed workflow template to welcome new contacts available in GetResponse Marketing Automation tool.

 Facebook Pixel